min2ha/ukwa-site/content/target/39574/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Aled Roberts on Facebook (Liberal Democrats Assembly Member for Clwyd South and North Wales)

 Aled Roberts is the Liberal Democrats candidate for Liberal Democrats Assembly Member for Clwyd South and North Wales at the 2016 National Assembly for Wales elections.